FawzyFathi01/Tic-Tac-Toe-/README.md

-# Tic Tac Toe Console Game
+# Tic Tac Toe  Game

 ## Project Summary
 The Tic Tac Toe Console Game is a simple yet engaging implementation of the classic Tic Tac Toe game in C#.
 It offers two modes of play: two-player mode and player vs. computer mode.
 The game provides a user-friendly interface where players can input their moves via the keyboard, making it accessible to a wide range of users.